wp-plugins/analytics-control-plus/readme.txt

 The plugin also won't insert the Google Analytics code if you are logged in as the Admin.

+The plugin also allows you to turn off Google Analytics tracking for specific pages if required (i.e. privacy or performance).

 Upcoming Features:

-* Fine grain control over when the code is used (i.e. role type and page)
+* Fine grain control over when the code is used (i.e. role type)

 [Plugin Home Page](http://www.aykira.com.au/2014/03/analytics-control/)